suglasp/pwsh_convert_fuz_to_xwm/README.txt

 A powershell script that can read a folder with fuz data files from Skyrim or Fallout, and extract in bulk the xwm data from all fuz files present in the folder.
-The fuz files of xwm files, are processed natively in Powershell.
+The fuz files or xwm files, are processed natively in Powershell.
 No 3rd party tools needed.

 Setup: